-Some people having eribulin have numbness or tingling in their hands and feet.
-This is due to the effect of eribulin on the nerves and is known as peripheral neuropathy.
+You may have numbness or tingling in your hands and feet and have difficulty with tasks like doing up buttons, or being able to feel the difference between hot and cold water.
+This is due to the effect the drug has on the nerves and is known as peripheral neuropathy.

 In most cases it’s mild and goes away soon after treatment stops, although in some cases it can be permanent.
 If it’s severe, it may be necessary to reduce the dose of eribulin or to stop it completely.

-If you have numbness or tingling, tell your specialist team so that the symptoms can be monitored.
+If you have tingling or numbness tell your treatment team so they can monitor your symptoms.

 Hand-foot syndrome (Palmar-plantar syndrome)